 11. Give to others: do something helpful for someone(s) in difficulty.
 Better yet, commit to continuous, dedicated service.
 Invest yourself in a worthy cause.

 12. Say a long prayer.
 Say many prayers.
 Tap into your faith.

 Finally, dare to hope, dare to dream.
 You will find the answers.
 I can promise that — not only because I have experienced transformation over and over myself in many areas of my life, but because I work with women everyday who are in the process of transformation.
 Contributing to their “prep” work — their education and inspiration — is a joy, but I’ll tell you what: there is NOTHING more thrilling than being present at the moment when the tree (that’s been keeping them in shadows for so long) crashes to the ground.
 Sun and the sky stream into the soul.

 A mood doesn’t change your life.
 But an altered perspective changes everything.

-What experience have you had or seen in others that’s taught you the possibility and the power in a change of perspective?
+What experiences have you had or seen in others that have taught you the possibility and the power in a change of perspective?

 In this entertaining, eye-popping, easy-read Ramona reveals the five misconceptions that may have gotten your marriage started on less-than-perfect footing, as well as the five wife-saving truths that will turn things around in a thrilling way!
 FREE DOWNLOAD